Shabang-Systems/simon/README.md

+# Simon
+A pipeline which allows for the ingestion, storage, and processing of a large body of textual information with LLMs.

-# Quickstart to run the code
+## Quickstart to run the code

 **Create a Python virtual environment for dependencies, etc.**
 (Only need to do this once per computer)